poojaruhal/CommentAnalysisInPharo/Results/README.md

 # Description of the content:
-1. "Results" contains the result of the studies performed in the paper.
+1. "Results" is the main folder and contains the result of the studies performed in the paper.

-2. "commen-distribution" folder contains the plots to show distribution of comments availble in Pharo 7 according to sentence length and frequency of comments.
+2. "commen-distribution" folder contains the plots to show distribution of comments available in Pharo 7 according to sentence length and frequency of comments.
+    a) "comment-distribution-boxplot.pdf" shows the boxplot of distribution of average sentences in class comments
+    b) "comment-distribution-respect-to-sentence-frequency.pdf" shows  the distribution of sentences in relation to the frequency of comments

-3. "pilot-study" folder contains the dataset manually classified in the pilot study and the result achived for it.
+3. "pilot-study" folder contains the dataset manually classified during the pilot study (by one evaluator) and the result achieved for it.
+    a) "pilot-study-categories.pdf" plots the frequencies of comment types frequencies achieved considering the classes considered for the pilot study.
+    b) "Pilot-study-result.xlsx"  consists in the raw data of the pilot study performed to achieve the initial comment categories (names of columns are self-explanatory)

-4. "taxonomy-study" folder contains the dataset manually classified in the taxonomy study by three evaluators and the result achived for it.
+4. "taxonomy-study" folder contains the dataset manually classified in the taxonomy study (by three evaluators) and the result achieved for it.
+    a) "All-categories-with-examples.pdf" this document describes all the categories in a more detailed manner with examples.
+    b) "Taxonomoy-study-results.xlsx" consists in the raw data of the taxonomy study performed to achieve the final comment categories (names of columns are self-explanatory)